sarahbrb/SMPE_M2-MoSIG_ENSIMAG_DSAI/Homework 03 /Laboratory Notebook.md

 #### *data/*
 This folder contains both raw and processed experimental data that is returned from the experimental software.
-Each file name is named after the following format: "*3rd session SMPE Project - data*" where 'data' is either:
+Each file name is named after the following format: "*DD-MM-YYYY_xxx*" where 'xxx' is either:
-- Raw Data : the raw data  as returned from the experimental software.
+- Raw_Data : the raw data  as returned from the experimental software.
-- Table of Mean MT : the processed mean movement times as returned from the experimental software.
+- MeanMT_Data : the processed mean movement times as returned from the experimental software.

 #### *analysis/*
-This folder contains my R markdown script used to analyze the data collected from the experiment.
+This folder contains my python markdown script used to analyze the data collected from the experiment.

 ## Experimental Reports